 - One-day training at the start of the year

 - Total time is 2-3 hours a week

 - Receive training in facilitation and social change processes

-- Gain classroom experience and build year-long relationships
+- Gain leadership experience and build year-long relationships

 - Become involved in the greater Fort Collins community